0adri3n/KanedaCrypt/README.md

 [1] Generate a password

-[2] Generate your personal encryption key
+[2] Generate your personnal encryption key

 [3] Encrypt